Travel Soccer – FAQs

 b.
 Referee fees for all ICSL league games

-d.
+c.
 Practice and game field rental fees

-- Additional costs for pre- and post-season tournaments
+- Additional costs – Uniforms and Tournaments

-a.
+- b.
 Labor Day weekend tournament (either a one-day or a two-day format).
 Registration fee for teams that participate are about $40

-b.
+c.
 Season-ending tournament, the Hempfield Fall Classic (weekend before Thanksgiving), registration fee for teams that participate are about $50.
 Additionally, this tournament includes a two-night stay at a hotel in the Lancaster/Harrisburg area with room rates of about $110/night

-c.
+d.
 Other costs may include additional tournaments, team gear, and other incidental expenses

 Does CHYSC have any geographical boundaries which limit participation?